johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 But eventually it became so different that I started a separate repository Several features were added:
--Using persistent ssh sessions
+1. Using persistent ssh sessions
--support for tunneling
+2. Support for tunneling
--support for more sftp commands
+3. support for more sftp commands
--support for exec, shell, sftp type of channels
+4. support for exec, shell, sftp type of channels
+5. support for keepalive timer for persistent connection
--added junit tests to dummy java server
+6. added junit tests to dummy java server

 Overview
 ------------